octaviommr/mynotes/README.md

 ## Next Steps

-- Implement containerization using Docker
 - Deploy the application
-- Automate deployment using GitHub actions
+- Implement CI/CD to automate deployment with GitHub Actions
+- Implement containerization with Docker